parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 the exploration.
 Our first test should crash here, with the following error:

 {% highlight text %}
-Error: The first interleaving of your test had errors.
-Check the output file.
-You may then use -i to tell Concuerror to continue or use other options to filter out the reported errors, if you consider them acceptable behaviors.
+Error: Stop testing on first error.
+(Check '-h keep_going').
 {% endhighlight %}

+By default, Concuerror will stop exploration on the first error it encounters.
-Concuerror is a tool for detecting *concurrency errors*.
-It seems that in the first interleaving we managed to trigger some behavior that the tool considers problematic.
-If we take a look at the output file `concuerror_report.txt`, we will see something like the following:
+In this particular case, it seems that in the very first interleaving we managed to trigger some behavior that the tool considers problematic.
+If we take a look at the output file `concuerror_report.txt`, we will see something like the
+following:

 {% highlight text %}
 {% raw %}